Umair-Web/React-Native-Todo-App/README.md

 # Simple TodoApp with Firebase
-This is a simple todo app made on react native with the help of firebase.For permenantly storing user's todos I have emplemented Firebase in it.
+This is a simple todo app made on react native with the help of firebase.
+For permanently storing user's to-do's I have implemented Firebase in it.
 This project is made by my own self without following tutorials, I tackle all the problems by searching online and reading blogs.
 This project took me 8 days to complete working 4 hours a day on it.
 # Features
 Following are some features of it.